mdoering/dwca-examples/README.md

  * GBIF how to guide: http://www.gbif.org/resources/2552
  * Official meta.xml specs: http://rs.tdwg.org/dwc/terms/guides/text/index.htm

-Uses cases are divided up by the core class used in the archive, specified as the *rowType* in the [meta.xml](http://rs.tdwg.org/dwc/terms/guides/text/index.htm).
+Uses cases are divided up by the core class used in the archive, specified as the *rowType* in the *meta.xml*.

 # Occurrence
 Classic, simple and flat records using the Occurrence rowType with all available dwc terms (only excluding [MeasurementsAndFacts](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) and [ResourceRelationship](http://rs.gbif.org/extension/dwc/resource_relation.xml) terms).